 Not getting enough iron in your diet can also affect how efficiently your body uses energy.
 Edamame is a great non-heme source of iron, along with lentils, spinach and eggs.

-Choline is a very important and versatile nutrient in cantaloupe that aids our bodies in sleep, muscle movement, learning and memory.
+Choline is a very important and versatile nutrient in edamame that aids our bodies in sleep, muscle movement, learning and memory.
 Choline also helps to maintain the structure of cellular membranes, aids in the transmission of nerve impulses, assists in the absorption of fat and reduces chronic inflammation.6

 Soy isoflavones are known to decrease bone loss and increase bone mineral density during menopause, and have also been reported to reduce other menopausal symptoms.4